buddhist-uni/buddhist-uni.github.io/_content/monographs/piranesi_clarke-susanna.md

 A man imprisoned in The Labyrinth of Forgotten Things makes sense of his new/old/perpetual Home.

 The novel resists a simple, allegorical reading, but instead hums with symbolism and irony as it dances around its heady themes.
-While artists and scholars alike will enjoy turning those over, ultimately it is Piranesi's sincerity and emotional strength which ensure that the book won't soon be Forgotten.
+While intellectuals will enjoy turning those over, ultimately it is Piranesi's sincerity and emotional strength which ensure that the book won't soon be Forgotten.